 So when I found whole grapefruit on sale four for $1 I knew what I would be doing today.
-A quick Pinterest search revealed that really all there is to preserving grapefruit is peeling, packing in a light syrup and water bath canning to seal.
+A quick Pinterest search revealed that really all there is to preserving grapefruit is peeling, removing as much white pith as possible, packing in a light syrup and water bath canning to seal.

 While we were peeling the grapefruit, I saved the rinds to make Candied Pink Grapefruit.
 This time of year you find many recipes that call for candied fruits.
 I use them in cookies, in a chocolate ginger biscotti, or rum cookies.
 The process for candying the citrus peels is to boil the strips for 10 minutes, rinse and repeat four times, that softens the peels and removes any bitterness.
 Next we cooked the peels in sugar water until almost all of the water has boiled out and the peels are infused with sugar.
 We laid the peels out to dry for 24 hours and then rolled them in sugar and packaged them up.
 They make a sweet yet tart treat.